Towards Optimal Reconstruction of Shear Field with PDF-Folding: Conclusion and Discussions

-\acknowledgments We thank Jiaqi Wang, Haojie Xu, Ji Yao, Xiaokai Chen, Zhiwei Shao and Zhi Shen for useful discussions on many technical details.
+\acknowledgments We thank the referee for very useful suggestions, which significantly improve the writing of the paper.
+We also thank Jiaqi Wang, Haojie Xu, Ji Yao, Xiaokai Chen, Zhiwei Shao and Zhi Shen for useful discussions on many technical details.
 This work is supported by the National Key Basic Research and Development Program of China (No.2018YFA0404504), the NSFC grants (11621303, 11890691, 12073017), and the science research grants from China Manned Space Project (No. CMS-CSST-2021-A01).
 The computations in this paper were run on the $\pi$ 2.0 cluster supported by the Center for High Performance Computing at Shanghai Jiao Tong University.